"Knowledge and intuition are both necessary. Either one,

 At least, not in the traditional sense.
 I prefer to mentor.

 The old-world style of mentoring has been enormously successful throughout centuries of music education.
-It has been a vital method of jazz education since the origin of jazz, as evinced in the sequence of pictures above.
+It has been a vital method of jazz education since the origin of jazz.

 I take a genuine interest in my students – their music, their goals and their lives – as these are inseparable in my opinion.
 Their futures matter to me, personally and professionally.
 How could any teacher even evaluate his own methodologies without knowing the fate of his students?
 After all, that knowledge is the assessment of his approach, wherein the ultimate litmus test lies.